Head Instructor: Derek Bindner, 6th Dan

 Black Belt Instructors

-David has been studying Aikido and Jiu-jitsu under Sensei Bindner since 2005, and Aiki-jitsu since 2019.
+David has been studying Aikido and Jiu-jitsu under Sensei Bindner since 2005.
 David holds a Ph.D in Clinical Psychology.
 He is semi-retired and teaches at Western University, and helps a colleague conduct psychological/vocational assessments, both on a part-time bases.
 His hobbies include research, reading, playing tennis and hockey, jogging, weight lifting, and archery.

-Christopher has been studying Aikido since 2001, and Aiki-jitsu since 2019, and holds a B.A. from Ryerson University, and a B.Ed. from York University.
-He currently teaches aikido at the Bindner Academy headquarters in Hyde Park.
+Christopher has been studying Aikido since 2001, and Jiu-jitsu since 2019, and holds a B.A. from Ryerson University, and a B.Ed. from York University.
+He currently teaches at the Bindner Academy headquarters in Hyde Park.

 Sempai Teresa (B.A, Western University) successfully completed a Women’s Self-Defense course at the Bindner Academy in 2001.
 This achievement provided the motivation to begin private and group training in Jiu-jitsu and Aikido.
-In 2003, Teresa earned her green belt in Jiu-Jitsu, and in 2005, received her Black Belt in Yoshinkan Aikido.
-She teaches adults and children at headquarters dojo and since 2019, continues to train in Aiki-jitsu.
+In 2003, Teresa earned her green belt in Fusion Jiu-Jitsu, and in 2005, received her black belt in Yoshinkan Aikido.
+She teaches adults and children at the headquarters dojo and continues to train herself.
 Her hobbies include origami (Japanese paper-folding), reading, and fitness walks.

 Sempai, Dr. Marty Bezaire, 1st Dan

-Marty has been studying martial arts since 1994, and Aikido and Jiu-jitsu under Sensei Bindner since 2010, and Aiki-jitsu since 2019.
+Marty has been studying martial arts since 1994, and Aikido and Jiu-jitsu under Sensei Bindner since 2010.
 He has previously worked as a kinesiologist and personal trainer.
 Currently he works as a local physician, trained at Western University, who has a split practice in family medicine as well as in community emergency medicine.
 He has a passion for trying and sharing new foods, enjoys hiking, music, and sharing his interests with his family and friends.

 Sempai John Suderman, 1st Dan